Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-Next let us suppose (\ref{eq:pn_simple}) has degree less than $p$.
-In this case we may use (which can fail if $2i-2j > p$) to rewrite the coefficient of $x^{2i}$ in (\ref{eq:pn_simple}) as Remark that replacing the summation bound $\min(i,n)$ in (\ref{eq:pn_simple}) with $n$ makes no difference since the binomial coefficient above vanishes when $j\geq i$.
+Next let us suppose the degree $2i$ in (\ref{eq:pn_simple}) is less than $p$.
+In this case we use (which can fail if $2i-2j > p$) to rewrite the coefficient of $x^{2i}$ in (\ref{eq:pn_simple}) as Remark that replacing the summation bound $\min(i,n)$ in (\ref{eq:pn_simple}) with $n$ makes no difference since the binomial coefficient above vanishes when $j\geq i$.
 The expression above matches (\ref{eq:large_coef}).\end{proof}

-To facilitate forthcoming computations, we express $\bq_n$ in terms of the following vectors.
+To facilitate forthcoming computations, especially the dot product $\bq_n(\yR)$, we express $\bq_n$ in terms of the following vectors.